simplex-chat/simplex-chat/docs/guide/privacy-security.md

 ## Database passphrase

-When installed, the app generates a random passphrase for the chat database and stores it securely in KeyChain (iOS) or using KeyStore (Android, TPM module is used when available).
+When installed, SimpleX Chat generates a random passphrase for your chat database and stores it securely in KeyChain (iOS) or using KeyStore (Android, TPM module is used when available).
 You can set your own passphrase and also remove it from the device, in which case you will need to enter it every time you start the app, and notifications may be limited, in the [Database passphrase & export](./managing-data.md#database-passphrase) settings.

 ## Incognito mode

 This feature generates a random profile name for each new contact.
-Please read the [Incognito](./app-settings.md#incognito) section for more details.
+Please read the [Incognito mode](./chat-profiles.md#incognito-mode) section for more details.

 ## Hidden profiles

-This feature allows to hide some of your chat profiles with a password.
+This feature allows you to hide some of your chat profiles with a password.
 Please read the [Hiding and muting chat profiles](./chat-profiles.md#hiding-and-muting-chat-profiles) section for more details.

 ## Network settings